shine102/demo-github-action/README.md

 # demo-github-action
-Demo for github action on python language
+Demo for github action on python / terraform